 It's a good idea for your organization to do a full rundown of the scope of restrictions on American travel before a trip.
 These can range from esoteric to commonplace.
 One area, in particular, to be concerned about is what you can bring back home with you; currently, only $400.00 worth of souvenirs is legally allowed.

-safety and security in Cuba can be challenging, but not insurmountable.
+Traveling safely and securely in Cuba can be challenging, but not insurmountable.
 Learn all you can before taking your organization to this flourishing island.